Alpha Company Soldiers conduct logistics airlift training

-Spc.
-Julie Kamaka, an automated logistical specialists assigned to the Supply Support Activities (SSA) Platoon, Alpha Company, 87th Division Sustainment Support Battalion, 3rd Division Sustainment Brigade, 3rd Infantry Division, loads a pallet on a CH47F Chinook using a forklift during the air-load pallet training on Wright Army Airfield, Fort Stewart, Georgia, on March 22, 2022.
-The pallet load training was conducted to boost Soldier’s knowledge on cold and hot pallet load training with rotary wing aviation to conduct expeditionary logistics.
+Automated logistical specialists assigned to the Supply Support Activities (SSA) Platoon, Alpha Company, 87th Division Sustainment Support Battalion, 3rd Division Sustainment Brigade, 3rd Infantry Division, conducted pallet air-load training with aviators from the 603rd Aviation Support Battalion, 3rd Combat Aviation Brigade on Wright Army Airfield, Georgia, on March 22, 2022.

+“The SSA platoon are conducting the training to boost Soldier's knowledge on cold and hot pallet load training into a CH47F Chinook,” said 1st Lt.
+Bailey Pollack, the executive officer of Alpha Co.
+“The unit is also conducting forklift training with the civilians at Wright Army Airfield.”

+The training consisted of two phases beginning with classroom instruction to ensure the Soldiers knew how to safely load equipment and conduct expeditionary logistic support.

 |Date Taken: